gravitl/netmaker-docs/server-installation.rst

 - `--set dns.clusterIP=10.245.69.69`

 **This address will only be reachable from hosts that have access to the cluster service CIDR.** It is only designed for use cases related to k8s.
 If you want a more general-use Netmaker server on Kubernetes for use cases outside of k8s, you will need to do one of the following:
-- bind the CoreDNS service to port 53 on one of your worker nodes and set the COREDNS_ADDRESS equal to the public IP of the worker node
+* bind the CoreDNS service to port 53 on one of your worker nodes and set the COREDNS_ADDRESS equal to the public IP of the worker node.
-- Create a private Network with Netmaker and set the COREDNS_ADDRESS equal to the private address of the host running CoreDNS.
+* Create a private Network with Netmaker and set the COREDNS_ADDRESS equal to the private address of the host running CoreDNS.
 For this, CoreDNS will need a node selector and will ideally run on the same host as one of the Netmaker server instances.

 Values
 ---------

-To view all options for the chart, please visit the README in the code repo `here <https://github.com/gravitl/netmaker/tree/master/kube/helm#values>`_ .
+To view all options for the chart, please visit the README in the netmaker-helm chart repo `here <https://github.com/gravitl/netmaker-helm?tab=readme-ov-file#values>`_ .

 Security Settings
 ==================